 All participants are required to attend one annual knowledge exchange event during the Project.
 Where the farmer is unable to attend, then they need to nominate in writing a named representative to attend on their behalf.
 A representative can only be used in exceptional circumstances and cannot be another participating farmer.
 Nonattendance at knowledge exchange may lead to a reduction on all payments in that year.
-The Project Team intend to hold a series of additional voluntary workshops for participants throughout the Project duration.
+The Project Team intend to hold a series of additional workshops for participants throughout the Project duration for which a payment is available.